-FiLMiC Firstlight – Photo App can be downloaded here for iOS and is a paid one!
+FiLMiC Firstlight – Photo App can be downloaded here for iOS and is paid!

 Afterlight can be downloaded here and is only available for iOS right now.

 8. Pics Art

-PicsArt is a powerful, all-in-one creative platform for photo and video editing, and it also contains various design tools.
+PicsArt is a powerful, all-in-one creative platform for photo and video editing and contains various design tools.
 It has many target customers, and you should give it a try.
-The interface is well-designed and intuitive, which means that even absolute beginners can learn and use it.
+The interface is well-designed and intuitive, meaning that even beginners can learn and use it.

-PicsArt offers highly customizable filters and Photoshop-level tools like layers, clone stamp, curves, and masks.
-There are also drawing tools and clip art if you're into graphic design.
+PicsArt offers highly customizable filters and Photoshop-level tools like layers, clone stamps, curves, and masks.
+There are also drawing tools and clip art for graphic design.

-The platform allows users to share their images on PicsArt's and other social networks.
+The platform allows users to share their images on PicsArt and other social networks.

 This is an excellent app geared toward iPhone users.
 It's a simple and handy app that can help you organize and edit photos on your phone effortlessly.
-It supports RAW, JPEG, and HEIC image formats, and its gallery can display all images on your device.
+It supports RAW, JPEG, and HEIC image formats; its gallery can display all images on your device.

 What's so great about this app?
 It has a wonderful portrait mode (it produces natural-looking bokeh!), rather simple exposure, and manual focus settings, and it works with iOS shortcuts.

 The app has a free seven-day trial, so give it a go.
 It's available on AppStore.

 This versatile photo editing app has an amazing library of filters, resizing options, border/photo frame packs, retouching tools, a text editor, and video editing capabilities.
 If you regularly post on Instagram, this app will be extremely useful and perhaps the only one you need to use for your Instagram content.

 You will get access to 100+ filters, 6 retouching tools (such as a whitening tool, blemish remover, glow enhancer, etc.), a web stories feature, and you can download and use Unsplash images directly in the app!